honeytreelabs/homeautomation-plc/README.md

 - Variable value changed.
 - Get all variable values.

+### time_points/durations as simple 64-bit values

+This allows for easier interaction with interpreters and conversion between different time bases.

 ## References

 I wrote a couple of articles about the protocols mentioned in this project.
 Unfortunately, they are in German.
 But most likely, it is possible to translate them with some available online tools: